seanenck/vfu/README.md

 swiftvf
 ===

-`swiftvf` is a swift re-implementation of `vftool` (in swift) with a set of changes that make it a bit different to run, the baseline functionality of [vftool](https://github.com/evansm7/vftool) remains the basis for the current state thought.
+`swiftvf` is a swift re-implementation of `vftool` (in swift!) with a set of changes that make it a bit different to run.
+The baseline functionality of [vftool](https://github.com/evansm7/vftool) remains the basis for the current state at this time.

 [![build](https://github.com/enckse/swiftvf/actions/workflows/build.yml/badge.svg)](https://github.com/enckse/vftool/actions/workflows/build.yml)